Skip to main content

 Funding

 For each annual CTS pilot grant cycle, NC TraCS will award up to eight (8) grants of $25,000 – $50,000 direct costs.
 Awards are to be expended within a 12-month period starting from the date of issue of a Notice of Award.
-Budget details and procedures, including allowed expenses, are detailed in the Application Instructions.
+Budget details and procedures, including allowed expenses, are detailed in the Application Instructions (UPDATED: RFA version released 7/9/24.

 Key Dates

-All applicants are strongly encouraged to consult with TraCS pilot program staff prior to submitting a full proposal, to ensure optimal responsiveness to the FOA.
+* To ensure optimal responsiveness to the FOA, all applicants are required to consult with TraCS pilot program staff prior to submitting a proposal.

-* Applicants proposing to use TraCS services are required to meet with service representatives prior to submitting a proposal.
+** Applicants proposing to use TraCS services are required to meet with and obtain approval from service representatives prior to submitting a proposal.

 Applicant Eligibility